larpchronicles/rules/rules-topics/999_changelog.md

 ### Armor
 * Clarified only 1 armor tag can be used at one time
 * Removed reference  to Masterwork Armor Bonus
+* Added Spirit Link ritual and effect.
+Clarified with Spirit Lock

 ### Magic